PanLuochuan/Data-Management/README.md

 ### Data set introduction ：

 The analysis used data on arrival and departure details for all commercial flights on major U.S. airlines during Data Expo 2006.
 You can download the dataset from this link https://tinyurl.com/u8rzvdsx , or from 2006.csv on the page.
-The data set contains over 11 million observations of flight data with 29 columns.
-Based on the meta data provided by Harvard:
+This data set contains over 11 million observations of flight data with 29 columns:

 **Year [int]:** Year of the dataset (1999 & 2000)